joshbegley/nyt-latest/previous.md

 `Viewers will watch in real time as numbered ping-pong balls determine the No. 1 and No. 2 draft picks.`\
 https://nytimes.com/athletic/6330101/2025/05/02/2025-nhl-draft-lottery-results-live/

-**Trump’s Order Targeting Law Firm Perkins Coie Is Illegal, Judge Rules**\
+**Trump’s Order Targeting Law Firm Perkins Coie Is Unconstitutional, Judge Rules**\
-`The decision marked the first time a federal judge had permanently blocked the Trump administration from enforcing an order to punish law firms he opposes politically.`\
+`The decision marked the first time a federal judge permanently blocked the Trump administration from enforcing an order to punish law firms he opposes politically.`\
 https://nytimes.com/2025/05/02/us/politics/trump-law-firms.html

 **Mike Peters, Frontman of the Alarm, Is Dead at 66**\